leehananne/Tile-Segmentation-Pipeline/TUDelft SUMS/README.md

 ## Distorted Output Mesh

-If the original data is in `.glb` format, it cause errors and the conversion from

-glb → gltf → glb → ply might be necessary.
-Code to do it can be found in
+If the original data is in .glb format, it cause errors and the conversion from glb → gltf → glb → ply might be necessary.
+This can be done with Blender or MeshLab.

 ## Not reading input texture files